The Cardinal Sin for the Novice Runner

 Sure, sacrifices must be made.
 But it is never about having to choose between your running and your spouse, your significant other, your kids, your family, friends, or work.
 It is about understanding that in life, there are more important things than a rack full of medals.

-Have you ever had a dilemma between running and life?
-Please share your experience in the comment box, below.
+Have you ever been faced with a dilemma between running and life?
+Please share your experience in the comment box below.

 The most recent print edition of Runner’s World Magazine (2023/3) was Eliud Kipchoge centered.
 It had 8 stories that told us from his humble origins to his monastic lifestyle to a dissection of every detail of his record-setting running shoes to Evans Chebet as his most likely successor.
 It is the most detailed account I’ve seen of Kipchoge related info in one place.